aureylz/python_courses_airbus/python/01_env-discovery/README.md

 * Helloworld-4.py: a pretty hello world.
   * Do `Command Pallette > Python: Run Python file in Terminal`
   * What is happening ?
-  * Install the missing library with `pip install rich`
+  * Install the missing library with `conda install rich`
   * Re-run the python code